home-assistant/home-assistant.io/source/_integrations/arcam_fmj.markdown

 Arcam receivers turn off their network port when in standby, the component will try to reconnect to the receiver every 5 seconds.
 This means powering on the first zone is not possible over the built-in network connection.

 Note: Some newer models offer the ability to configure the device to keep the network port active when in standby mode.
-This can be found under `HDMI Settings` -> `HDMI Bypass & IP`.
-Enabling `HDMI & IP On` will allow full power control from Home Assistant.
+This can be found under **HDMI Settings** > **HDMI Bypass & IP**.
+Enabling **HDMI & IP On** will allow full power control from Home Assistant.

 Two other options for complete power control exists: IR or Serial gateway.